caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ~~~

 There is _a lot_ going on there, enough for another post.
 Shapeless is an indispensable tool to write this kind of code in scala, aka safer and more correct code.
-Since you are basically _proving_ constraints of your domain to the compiler.
+You are basically _proving_ constraints of your domain to the compiler.

 #### References